 Landlords reap the benefits of passive income and future returns from property appreciation.

-Don't be mistaken though.
+Do not be mistaken though.
 It takes hard work, responsibility, and a bit of upfront cash.

 Below is the proven step-by-step process on how to become a landlord.